Our impact

 Under Construction

-Of the city's heating needs
+heating needs

-Tons of CO2 emissions avoided per year
+150,000 tons of CO2 per year